ResidentMario/geoplot/docs/README.md

 Once you're done making changes to documentation, `cd` to `/docs` and run `make html` (or `make html clean`, if you've made CSS changes) to rebuild the docs.

+### Publishing

+I publish the docs as a set of directory-hosted static pages in a `/geoplot` sub-path on my personal website.
+To get that hosted I copy-paste the entire `/docs` directory into a renamed `/geoplot_docs` top-level directory on the `mysite` repository (`docs` alone is ambiguous).